falcopackages/fujin/docs/tutorial.rst

 .. caution::

-    Make sure to replace ``SERVER_IP`` with the actual ip address of your server.
+    Make sure to replace ``SERVER_IP`` with the actual IP address of your server.

-Then you'll run the the command ``fujin server create-user`` with the username you want to user, you can for example use **fujin** as the username. for example
+Then you'll run the command ``fujin server create-user`` with the username you want to use.
+You can, for example, use **fujin** as the username.
+For example:

 .. code-block:: shell

     fujin server create-user fujin

-This will create a new **fujin** user on your server, add it to the ``sudo`` group with the option to run all commands without having to type a password, and will copy the authoried key from the **root** to your new user so that the ssh setup you made for the root user still work with this new one.
+This will create a new **fujin** user on your server, add it to the ``sudo`` group with the option to run all commands without having to type a password, and will copy the authorized key from the **root** to your new user so that the SSH setup you made for the root user still works with this new one.

 Domain name
 ***********

-You can get one from a popular register like `namecheat <https://www.namecheap.com/>`_ or `godaddy <https://www.godaddy.com>`_ for if your re only using thing for testing you can use
+You can get one from a popular registrar like `namecheap <https://www.namecheap.com/>`_ or `godaddy <https://www.godaddy.com>`_.
+If you're only using this for testing, you can use
 `sslip <https://sslip.io/>`_.
-Example of what it will look like in the ``fujin.toml`` file assuming your server ip address is ``SERVER_IP``
+Example of what it will look like in the ``fujin.toml``:

 .. code-block:: toml